meshtastic/meshtastic/docs/software/settings/channel.md

 <!--- A simple pre-shared key for now for crypto.
 Must be either 0 bytes (no crypto), 16 bytes (AES128), or 32 bytes (AES256).
 A special shorthand is used for 1 byte long psks.
 These psks should be treated as only minimally secure, because they are listed in this source code.
 Those bytes are mapped using the following scheme: 0 = No crypto 1 = The special "default" channel key: {0xd4, 0xf1, 0xbb, 0x3a, 0x20, 0x29, 0x07, 0x59, 0xf0, 0xbc, 0xff, 0xab, 0xcf, 0x4e, 0x69, 0xbf} 2 through 10 = The default channel key, except with 1 through 9 added to the last byte.
 Shown to user as simple1 through 10 --->

-The following table uses publicly known encryption keys.
+Selecting a number from the following table will use publicly known encryption keys.
 They're shipped with Meshtastic source code and thus, anyone can listen to messages encrypted by them.
+They're great for testing and public channels.

 | Setting | Behavior |
 | :-----: | :------: |